Maris Racal: Early life

-Mariestella Cañedo Racal was born on September 22, 1997, in Tagum, Davao del Norte, to Henry and Leony Racal.
+Mariestella Cañedo Racal was born on September 22, 1997, in Tagum, Davao del Norte, to Henry and Leony (née Cañedo) Racal.
 She is the fifth of six children.
 Racal grew up in Davao del Norte and graduated high school from St. Mary's College in Tagum.
 In school, she regularly sang the responsorial psalm and performed during Mass.
 She also uploaded cover songs on SoundCloud.

 Racal pursued a degree in medical technology at Trinity University of Asia but discontinued her studies due to her busy schedule.

 Acting career

+2014–2022: Pinoy Big Brother and subsequent projects

 After Pinoy Big Brother, Racal was launched as part of Star Magic Circle 2014 and had been quickly molded as a budding actress, starting off on the drama series Hawak Kamay, followed by more stints on several TV series including Maalaala Mo Kaya, Ipaglaban Mo!, Oh My G!, and Ningning, and on films like Halik sa Hangin, Just The Way You Are, and The Breakup Playlist.
 She also starred with Roberto "Fourth" Solomon Pagotan IV in the Dear MOR episode, the "Kate and Red Story".
 In April 2015, she released her first single "Tanong Mo Sa Bituin" as part of Star Record's compilation album "OPM Fresh".
 In June 2015, she played her first lead role in the film Stars Versus Me by Tandem Entertainment.

 In February 2016, Racal was introduced as one of the members of all-girl dance group Girltrends on the noontime show It's Showtime, where was tagged as "Magnificent Girltrend Maris" and became the group's Team Young member.
 She also played a supporting role in the comedy-drama series We Will Survive.
 In October 2016, Racal performed in her first OneMusicPH's digital concert "Double Hearts", where she debuted her original song "Take It All Away".
 In the same month, she also appeared in the film The Third Party.
 In December 2016, Racal played the role of Maxine in the 2016 Metro Manila Film Festival box office entry film Vince and Kath and James.